daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 Functions for parsing requirements out of markdown documents.

-The entry point is ParseCertdoc which in turns calls other functions as follows:
+The entry point is ParseMarkdown which in turns calls other functions as follows:
-- ParseCertdoc: Checks filename is valid then calls:
-- parseMarkdown: Scans file one line at a time looking for requirements that either formatted within ATX headings or held in tables.
+- ParseMarkdown: Scans file one line at a time looking for requirements that either formatted within ATX headings or held in tables.
 For each ATX requirement or table calls:
 - parseMarkdownFragment: Depending on the type of requirement calls one of the following functions.
 - parseReq: Parses ATX heading requirements into the Req structure and returns it.